 Fraudulent Charges: If a fraudulent transaction appears on your card, contact Bank of America and your Program Administrator immediately.
 BOA may be able to remove fraudulent charges from your account.
 A new card will be issued in your name.
 Do not sign off on these transactions.
 BOA will determine if they are able to remove the transactions.
 If a credit is issued by the vendor, the charges will not be removed.
 In the case of a credit, Procurement Services may advise you to sign off on the charge and the credit to balance the account.
 When signing off in Works, all fraudulent charges and credits must include comments indicating their origination and resolution.

 Incorrect/Disputed Charges: If you experience an incorrect or wrongful charge from a vendor that you work with/buy from, contact that business to clear up the situation.
 If the vendor issues a refund, the original transaction and the credit transaction will both remain on Works – you will FOAP and sign off on these transactions, but only after the credit comes through from the vendor.
 Make sure to note in the comments section why there is a credit and what transaction it is linked to.

 - Never use your state-issued card for personal purchases.

 - Never enter your full charge card number on a fax, in email or on any written document.

 - Never split a purchase to circumvent established purchasing procedures or exceed your single transaction limit.
-Contact Procurement Services if you need to make a purchase over your established transaction or cycle limit.
+Contact your Program Administrator if you need to make a purchase over your established transaction or cycle limit.